GermanoGallicchio/research/SPREO.md

 <img src="SPREO_assets/power_20_B_incorrect_perSessBlock_500.jpg" width=100%>
 ]

---

 .right-column-33[
-On a qualitative level, two visual patterns:
+On a descriptive level, two patterns:
 - near-alpha activity before the response
 - theta-delta activity around the response

-Objective: understand these patterns' association with error (e.g., error processing, impaired activity leading to making an error).
+These patterns appear either before or during an error.
+But how specific to error making are they?

 ]